Big Pit- a real coal mine to descend

 Wyndcliffe and the Eagles Nest

 Dramatic viewpoint platform with far-reaching views across the River Wye and over the Severn Estuary.
 The nest was made in 1828 for the Duke of Beaufort when such dramatic viewpoints were fashionable.
-Part of the historic Piercefield Picturesque Walk runs through here and was essential for Wye tourists of the day.
-It was largely created from 1752-1772 by Valentine Morris the Younger and followed the Wye river cliff, culminating in the 365 steps up the to Eagle’s Nest (early 19th century).
+Part of the historic Piercefield Picturesque Walk runs through here and was essential for Wye tourists of the day- and of today!

 Clearwell Caves